VityaBludov/pw-playground/README.md

 # pw-playground

-The purpose of the repository is practicing in Playwright automation testing.
+The purpose of the repository is to practice in Playwright automation testing using playground http://uitestingplayground.com/.